runtools/run/README.md

 run
 ```

-You should see a description of the resource you just created, that is, the online help.
+You should see a description of the resource you just created.
 When you invoke Run without any arguments, you get a handy help showing what the current resource is capable of.
-In the present case, there is only one method exposed: `hello`.
-So let's invoke it:
+In the present case, there is only one thing exposed: the `hello` method.
+Let's invoke it:

 ```shell
 run hello